Description of Volunteer Positions

 Gate Judges

-Watch the new U.S. Ski & Snowboard Gate Judge Training Video (and here are the older videos too Part 1 and Part 2.)
+Watch the U.S. Ski & Snowboard Gate Judge Training Video

 Race Registration Coordinator

-This individual is responsible for the registration area.
-He/she will set up the tables to prepare for registration and will clean them after registration.
+Race knowledge is necessary for this position.
 The Race Registration Coordinator will manage the Day of Race Volunteer signup process.
-He/she is responsible for signing in volunteers and providing volunteers with race day information on where and when volunteers need to be in certain locations.
-This person is also responsible for giving out day of race lift tickets to individuals who need them and turning in the leftover ticket money.
+He/she is responsible for signing in the volunteers and providing them with race day information on where and when the volunteers need to be during the day.
+He/she will help set up the officials packets and the gate judge packets.
+He/she will help the registration and ticket sales team set up the tables to prepare for registration and will clean them after registration.
+This person is also responsible for giving out day of race volunteer lift tickets to individuals who need them and turning in the leftover ticket money.
+The Race Registration Coordinator may need to find replacements for any positions not filled prior to the closer of registration.

 Registration

 This position is responsible for checking in racers on the first race day.
-Registration people pass out Bibs and ensure all necessary fees have been paid by racers.
-Typically there are 4 Volunteers - 2 for checking in Men and 2 for checking in Women.
+Registration volunteers pass out Bibs and ensure all necessary fees have been paid by racers.
+There are 2 Volunteers - 1 for checking in Men and 1 for checking in Women.

 Starter